shashhwatiwari/StaffSync/readme.md

     ii.
 Alternatively :
-    Create a new ".env" file in the staffsyncDjango directory and replace the 'DB_USER' and 'DB_PASSWORD' section with your respective user and password in the provided  <br>
+    Create a new ".env" file in the staffsyncDjango directory and replace the 'DB_USER' and 'DB_PASSWORD' section with your respective user and password in the provided

        DATABASE_NAME= StaffSync